If you’ve ever thought, “Health anxiety is ruining my life,” you’re not alone—and you’re not powerless.

 If you’re seeking support for health anxiety, here are some professional options:

-• Psychologists: Specialise in therapies like Cognitive Behavioral Therapy (CBT) to help manage and reduce anxiety.
+• Psychologists: Specialise in therapies like Cognitive Behavioural Therapy (CBT) to help manage and reduce anxiety.

 • Psychiatrists: Medical doctors who can diagnose and treat health anxiety, and prescribe medication if needed.